Basic Surrogate Models

 \[ y(x) \sim \hat{y}(x) = \mathbf{w}^T\pmb{\psi} = \sum w_i \psi_i(x) \]

 where \(\mathbf{\pmb{\psi}}\) is the vector of basis functions and \(\mathbf{w}\) is the vector of weights.
 The model is linear in terms of weights \(w_i\) but basis function \(\psi_i(x)\) can be non-linear.
 For example, the basis functions vector \(\pmb{\psi}\) can be \([1 \text{ } x \text{ } x^2 \text{ } \sin(x) \text{ } e^{x}]^T\).
 The weights \(w_i\) are determined by minimizing the sum of squared differences between the predictions and actual values.
-The weights obtained after minimization are given by (refer lecture notes for derivation):
+The weights obtained after minimization are given by:

 \[ \mathbf{w} = (\Psi^T\Psi)^{-1}\Psi^T\mathbf{y} = \Psi^{\dagger}\mathbf{y} \]

-\[ \text{RMSE} = \sqrt{ \frac{1}{N}\sum_{i=1}^{N} (y_i - \hat{y}_i)^2 } \]
+\[ \text{NRMSE} = \frac{\sqrt{ \frac{1}{N}\sum_{i=1}^{N} (y_i - \hat{y}_i)^2 }}{\text{range}(y)} \]

 In this section, following models are covered:

-3. Radial basis function model
+2. Radial basis function models